steverpalmer/FreeFlowTollReminder/README.md

 The UK has introduced a "free flow toll road" with the [Mersey Gateway Bridge](http://www.merseygateway.co.uk/).
-The bridge itself has no toll boths or anything to stop the free flow of traffic, but you need to remember to pay the tolls at the [Merseyflow website](https://www.merseyflow.co.uk/).
-Unfortunately, after driving on for another hour or so, it is very easy to forget and so incurr a penalty of £20.
+The bridge itself has no toll booths or anything to stop the free flow of traffic, but you need to remember to pay the tolls at the [Merseyflow website](https://www.merseyflow.co.uk/).
+Unfortunately, after driving on for another hour or so, it is very easy to forget and so incur a penalty of £20.
 I've designed this android app for my mobile that detects when I've crossed the toll road and adds an event with reminders to a calendar.